PepsiPistol/TicTacToe/docs/DeveloperManual.md

 #### Selenium
 Selenium is a software testing framework for web-applications.
 It runs our end-to-end tests.

-#### Jacoco
-Jacoco is a library for Java that generates our code coverage reports.

 #### Markdown2Pdf
 Markdown2Pdf is a tool that converts documentation to .pdf format to be hosted online.
+There is a task in the build.gradle file, called _generatePdf_, that runs this tool and generates the .pdf files.
+The functionality that that uses the tool is in the _documentation2pdf.java_ file.